 If you really intend to make your long-distance work like magic, you can't afford to not take these rules seriously.

-There will be days when you’ll long to just be with your significant other, and nights when Skype calls will not be enough to fill the void their absence created.
+There will be days when you’ll long to just be with your significant other, and nights when even video calls will not be enough to fill the void of their absence.

 Regardless of this though, you can still make the best of your relationship or marriage in your partner’s absence and the list below is just custom-made for you to achieve that.